meetoseh/backend/docs/redis/keys.md

   - the 256 bit random number to associate with the group name (only if the previous byte is `0x01`) all numbers are big-endian encoded.

+- `ps:client_flow_graph_analysis:lock_changed` is used by `lib/client_flows/analysis` to
+  report when one of the locks on a client flow graph analysis was changed, i.e., a reader or writer lock was acquired or releasd.
+Messages are formatted as `(uint32, blob, uint64, uint16, uint8)` where the parts are:
+  - length of the client flow graph analysis uid
+  - the client flow graph analysis uid
+  - the value of `client_flow_graph_analysis:version` for the changed analysis
+  - the new number of readers
+  - the new number of writers (1 or 0)